Scope and content

 Via email to: firstname.lastname@example.org

 • Information we collect and use

 We collect and use your personal data to the extent necessary in the framework of our activities.
 Depending among other things on the type of products or services we provide to you, we may collect various types of personal data, such as:

-Where we collect and use sensitive personal information, this information will only be collected and used (i) where it is needed to provide the product or service you have requested or to comply with our legal obligations, and (ii) where we have obtained your explicit consent to process such information.
+Where we collect and use sensitive personal information, this information will only be collected and used (i) where it is needed to comply with our legal obligations, and (ii) where we have obtained your explicit consent to process such information.